malancas/CUNY-CoLAG-Sims-2016-17/README.md

 French=584, English=611, German=2253, and Japanese=3856

 ###Output
-The program will write simulation results to a .csv file starting with the language being learned followed by a timestamp.
+The program will write simulation results to several csv and png files to a folder whose name starts with the used language followed by the number of learners, and a timestamp.
 For example:
-English_32016-06-09T14.17.54.747187
+English_100_32016-06-09T14.17.54.747187

 ####Optional Arguments
 There are two optional arguments represented by the -c/--c and -p/--plot flags.
 Using these flags will cause the program to produce additional results